jfchen/Spark-SQL-Twitter-Analyzer/README.md

 Spark-SQL-Twitter-Analyzer
 ```
 Process large amount of Twitter data using Spark SQL (and its JSON support).
-Answers questions like "What are the most popular languages?", "Who is most influential?", "Which time zones are most active during a day?" and more.
+Answers questions like
+"What are the most popular languages?",
+"Who is most influential?",
+"Which time zones are most active during a day?" and more.

-With Spark SQL support for JSON dataset, you are ready to analyze Twitter data in Spark using familiar SQL syntax.
+With Spark SQL support for JSON dataset, you are ready to analyze Twitter data in Spark using

-For example, to answer the question "Which time zones are the most active per day?", you simply run this query in
+familiar SQL syntax.
+For example, to answer the question "Which time zones are the most active per day?",
-Spark:
+you simply run the following query in Spark:

         SELECT
          actor.twitterTimeZone,